 After being refused by the teller, he insisted that the bill was real and arrested once the police showed up.
 Source

-These are just three of many stories I’ve found.
-Moral of the story is that you should always double-check if the bill you have in your hand is real.
+These are just three of the many stories I’ve found.
+The moral of the story is that you should always double-check if the bill you have in your hand is real.

 If it’s too good to be true, it probably is.